 For data collection, we will provide participating health plans and state Medicaid agencies access to an online data collection survey through Qualtrics.
 The survey includes questions for each of the lines of business-commercial, Medicaid, and/or Medicare Advantage.
 Health plans will submit data for multiple lines of business, depending on the markets they serve.
-State Medicaid agencies who pay providers directly and Traditional Medicare will report dollars for a single line of business.
-The survey will contain specific instructions for each metric, including total spending in these APM programs and the payer's overall health care spending in- and out-of-network (i.e., the "denominator") for each line of business.
-After the payers submit these data, the LAN will cross check responses to identify whether any data appear to be outliers and require correction.
+State Medicaid agencies who pay providers directly and Traditional Medicare1 will report dollars for a single line of business.
+The survey will contain specific instructions for each metric, including total spending in these APM programs and the payer's overall health care spending in- and outof-network (i.e., the "denominator") for each line of business.
+After the payers submit these data, the LAN will review the responses to identify whether any data appear to be outliers and require correction.
 The LAN will aggregate all data submitted, which, together with aggregated data from the trade associations and Traditional Medicare, will quantify the dollars flowing through the categories and subcategories specified in the Refreshed Framework.
-Note, the LAN plans to ask its direct participants if they are interested in opting in to be publicly recognized for participation in the 2022 Measurement Effort.
+Building off the success in the 2022 and 2023 effort, the LAN will ask its direct participants if they are interested in opting in to be publicly recognized for participation in the 2024 Measurement Effort.
 This will allow the LAN to publicly acknowledge the participation of individual health plans while also protecting their individual data.

-At the end of the data collection period and after aggregation and analysis, the LAN plans to report the total number [#] of health plans (commercial and Medicaid MCOs), the total number [#] of state Medicaid agencies, and Traditional Medicare participated in the data collection effort.
+At the end of the data collection period and after aggregation and analysis, the LAN plans to report the total number [#] of health plans (commercial, Medicare Advantage, and Medicaid MCOs combined), the total number [#] of state Medicaid agencies, and Traditional Medicare that participated in the data collection effort.
 The LAN also plans to report the number [#] of covered lives represented and approximately the percentage [%] of the total covered population within a given calendar year.
-In addition, the LAN plans to report the covered lives and percent of the population covered in each market segment (i.e., the number [#] of commercial covered lives captured in the survey, and percentage [%] of overall commercial lives; number [#] of Medicaid covered lives, and percentage [%] of overall Medicaid lives; number [#] of Medicare Advantage covered lives, and percentage [%] of overall Medicare Advantage lives; and number [#] of Traditional Medicare covered lives, and the percentage [%] of overall Traditional Medicare lives).
+In addition, the LAN plans to report the covered lives and percent of the population covered in each market segment (i.e., the number [#] of commercial covered lives captured in the survey, and percentage [%] of overall commercial lives; number [#] of Medicaid covered lives, and percentage [%] of overall Medicaid lives; number [#] of Medicare Advantage covered lives, and percentage [%] of overall Medicare Advantage lives; and number